phun-ky/phun-ky.github.io/_posts/2015-09-09-trusted-data.md

 ## What is trust?

-The first part of the concept "Trusted Data" is about trust.

 >In a social context, trust has several connotations.
 Definitions of trust typically refer to a situation characterized by the following aspects: One party (trustor) is willing to rely on the actions of another party (trustee); the situation is directed to the future.
 In addition, the trustor (voluntarily or forcedly) abandons control over the actions performed by the trustee.
 As a consequence, the trustor is uncertain about the outcome of the other's actions; they can only develop and evaluate expectations.
 The uncertainty involves the risk of failure or harm to the trustor if the trustee will not behave as desired.
 >
 ><a href="https://en.wikipedia.org/wiki/Trust_%28social_sciences%29">https://en.wikipedia.org/wiki/Trust_(social_sciences)</a>